rust-skia/rust-skia/skia-bindings/README.md

 If both steps went well, the resulting Rust binding code is written to `src/bindings.rs`, and the `skia-bindings` library is found in the output directory alongside where Skia was built previously.

+### Debug Builds

+By default, and for performance reasons, Skia is built in release mode even when cargo creates debug output.
+Skia debug builds can be enabled only by explicitly setting the environment variable `SKIA_DEBUG=1`.

 ### Prebuilt Binaries

 Because building Skia _and_ creating the bindings is slow and depend on a number of components that lie outside the Rust ecosystem, we decided to experiment with prebuilt binaries.